vini-karumuru/QAA/README.md

 # Part 3 – Alignment and strand-specificity
 10. Install sofware (record details in lab notebook!!!).
 In your QAA environment, use conda to install:
-    - star
+    - STAR
-    - numpy
+    - NumPy
-    - matplotlib
+    - Matplotlib
-    - htseq
+    - HTSeq

 11. Download the publicly available *Campylomormyrus compressirostris* genome fasta and gff file from [Dryad](https://datadryad.org/dataset/doi:10.5061/dryad.c59zw3rcj) and generate an alignment database from it.
 If the download fails, the files are available on Talapas '/projects/bgmp/shared/Bi623/PS2/campylomormyrus.fasta, /projects/bgmp/shared/Bi623/PS2/campylomormyrus.gff'.
 Align the reads to your *C. compressirostris* database using a splice-aware aligner.
 Use the settings specified in PS8 from Bi621.